-5 Six-month statistics
+5 The 6-month statistics

-- 295 While the previous section focuses on an extreme fog case, this section aims at more general conclusions on the expected impact of MWR BTs assimilation on AROME analysis.
-To that end, a statistical evaluation of the expected model increments (analysis minus background differences) after assimilating MWR measurements has been conducted using the tower measurements during the six-month period.
-1D-Var retrievals have been performed using the optimal configuration described in section 3.2.
-A total of 351 hours of fog (rain events have been removed) could be observed with the MWR.
-In order to evaluate the - 300 performance of the AROME background profiles (1h forecast) to accurately forecast fog events, statistics based on the hit ratio (HR), false alarm rate (FAR), frequency bias index (FBI) and critical-success-index (CSI) have been computed.
-If GD is the number of fog profiles well detected, ND the number of undetected fog profiles, FA the number of false alarms, these scores are defined by:
+While the previous section focuses on an extreme fog case, this section aims at more general conclusions on the expected impact of MWR BTs assimilation on AROME analysis.
+To this end, a statistical evaluation of the expected model increments (analysis minus background differences) after assimilating MWR measurements has been conducted using the tower measurements during the 6-month period.
+The 1D-Var retrievals have been performed using the optimal configuration described in Sect.
+3.2.
+A total of 351 h of fog (rain events have been removed) could be observed with the MWR.
+In order to evaluate the performance of the AROME background profiles (1 h forecast) to accurately forecast fog events, statistics based on the hit ratio (HR), false alarm rate (FAR), frequency bias index (FBI) and critical success index (CSI) were computed.
+If GD (good detection) is the number of fog profiles well detected, ND (not detected) is the number of undetected fog profiles and FA is the number of false alarms, then these scores are defined by